List of Tohoku Initiatives

 Japan Institute of Architecture Facebook message board|JIA災害対策情報掲示板

-Information Provision, Professional Association
+Information Provision, Not-for-Profit Initiative

 Based in: Online